1. Sasha and the Intimacy of the Teat

 Sasha didn't think a 12-year age difference meant very much, especially since they hadn't even talked about marriage yet, nor had she expanded upon that quick comment about magic, something she didn't actually practice since her work with liquids involved no legerdemain, no pigeons in top hats or endless silk scarves pulled out of pockets.

-She thought it might have been her Aunt Fiona who told her that, if Sasha was good with liquid in all its forms, if liquid had meaning and pliability and structure for her, then she should just work that the same way some people could make good cupcakes while others might design a bridge that could span two oceans.
+She thought it might have been her Aunt Fiona who told her, if Sasha was good with liquid in all its forms, if liquid had meaning and pliability and structure for her, then she should just work that the same way some people could make good cupcakes while others might design a bridge spanning two oceans.
 Aunt Fiona didn't think it was funny, didn't think Sasha was taking things seriously enough when she requested further information about the bridge made out of cupcakes spanning two oceans.